jdaw1/placemat/Documentation/introduction_first_placemat.md

 Each of the items of the array &mdash; this configuration having five &mdash; is a string, so delimited with round brackets, `(string)`.
 Between these strings there can be arbitrary white space: spaces, tabs, newlines.
 Change the `Titles` to match your tasting.
-If there are more than six wines, the numbers of pages will grow commensurately.
+If there are more than six wines, the number of pages will grow commensurately.

 In each circle, below the `Titles`, are the `Belowtitles`.
 This is also an array, which must be the same length as `Titles`.